qiskit-community/qiskit-experiments/docs/tutorials/calibrations.rst

 from 0.5 to the value obtained in the most recent Rabi experiment.
-Importantly, since we linked the amplitudes of the ``x`` and ``y`` schedules we will see that the amplitude of the ``y`` schedule has also been updated as seen when requesting schedules form the ``Calibrations`` instance.
+Importantly, since we linked the amplitudes of the ``x`` and ``y`` schedules we will see that the amplitude of the ``y`` schedule has also been updated as seen when requesting schedules from the :class:`.Calibrations` instance.
 Furthermore, we used the result from the Rabi experiment to also update the value of the ``sx`` pulse.